 Modified from Philip A. Allen et al

-The Paraná Basin (encircled) initiated within the core of Gondwana subsequent to the break-up of Rodinia, as have many other cratonic basins worldwide, and continued forming within its supercontinental successor, Gondwana.
+The Paraná Basin (encircled) initiated within the core of Gondwana subsequent to the break-up of Rodinia and continued forming within its supercontinental successor, Gondwana.
 Northern Canada's Hudson Bay is a familiar example of a large cratonic basin in North America encircled by rocks of the Canadian shield.
-The Anglo-Paris Basin is another in western Europe, delivered to the continent subsequent to Pangaea's break-up (read my blog post here about it).
+The Anglo-Paris Basin is another in western Europe, delivered to the continent subsequent to Pangaea's break-up (read about it here).

 THE PARANÁ BASIN - A BACIA DO PARANÁ

 The Paraná and neighboring sag basins began to form shortly after Gondwana consolidation about 500 to 470 Ma.
-Elliptical in shape and named after the river system that flows through its central axis, the Paraná strikes NNE-SSW and occupies a wide area of the central and eastern portion of South America.
+Named after the river system that flows through its central axis, the elliptical-shaped basin strikes NNE-SSW and occupies a wide area of the central and eastern portion of South America.
 About 65% lies in the Brazilian state of Paraná with the remainder in Argentina, Paraguay and Uruguay (bottom left).

 The ~1.6 mil sq km and ~1,500 km wide depression classically represents the morphology of cratonic basins worldwide.
 Rather than viewed as a single entity, it consists of three superimposed basins (bottom right) that formed during the Silurian-Devonian, Permian and Jurassic-Cretaceous, although it was intermittently separate or linked with the Chaco-Paraná Basin to the west across the Asuncion Arch.
-The Paraná Basin's protracted geologic history has greatly assisted in understanding the origin and evolution of both Gondwana and Pangaea!
+Its protracted history has greatly assisted in understanding the origin and evolution of both Gondwana and Pangaea!

-Its sedimentary origin began in the Late Ordovician (~450 Ma) when Gondwana was an insular supercontinent, continued when Gondwana participated in the formation of Pangaea in the late Paleozoic and ceased at the end of the Cretaceous (66 Ma) with widespread magmatism (the latter typical of many cratonic basins).
-Early Cretaceous magmatism in the Paraná was a precursor to break-up of West Gondwana (and greater Pangaea) in the Mesozoic!
+Its sedimentary origin began in the Late Ordovician (~450 Ma) when Gondwana was an insular supercontinent, continued when Gondwana collided with and participated in the formation of Pangaea in the late Paleozoic and ceased at the end of the Cretaceous (66 Ma) with widespread magmatism (typical of many cratonic basins).
+Early Cretaceous volcanic activity within the Paraná was a precursor to break-up of West Gondwana (and of course greater Pangaea) in the Mesozoic!

-Its record consists of a thick package (~7.5 km) of six unconformity-bounded, lenticular-shaped, lithostratigraphic units (a.k.a. supersequences, megasequences and Sloss sequences after the geo-pioneer).
-Deposited in intervals of roughly tens of millions of years and classified by mechanism of subsidence, the sequences are second-order (formed during tectono-eustasy versus first-order during global tectonic cycles).
+The sedimentary record consists of a thick package (~7.5 km) of six unconformity-bounded, lenticular-shaped, lithostratigraphic units (a.k.a. supersequences, megasequences and Sloss sequences after the geo-pioneer).
+Deposited in intervals of roughly tens of millions of years and classified by mechanism of subsidence, the sequences are second-order (formed during tectono-eustasy) versus first-order (during global tectonic cycles).
 The concept is a long-standing paradigm of stratigraphic geology.

-From bottom to top, the basalmost supersequences are Rio Ivaí (Ordovician-Silurian) and Paraná (Devonian) that correspond to early and middle Paleozoic marine transgressive-regressive cycles.
-The remainder are continental sedimentary packages acquired during and following Pangaea amalgamation: Gondwana I (Carboniferous-Early Triassic), Gondwana II (Middle-Late Triassic), Gondwana III (Late Jurassic-Early Cretaceous) and Bauru (Late Cretaceous) Gondwana III's uppermost igneous extrusive sequence, the Serra Geral Formation, is directly responsible for the geomorphology of Iguazú Falls.
+From bottom to top, the supersequences are Rio Ivaí (Ordovician-Silurian) and Paraná (Devonian) that correspond to early and middle Paleozoic marine transgressive-regressive cycles.
+The remainder are continental sedimentary packages acquired during and following Pangaea amalgamation: Gondwana I (Carboniferous-Early Triassic), Gondwana II (Middle-Late Triassic), Gondwana III (Late Jurassic-Early Cretaceous) and Bauru (Late Cretaceous) Gondwana III's penultimate sequence, the Serra Geral Formation, is directly responsible for the geomorphology of Iguazú Falls.